Bubka/2FAuth-Docs/docs/API.md

-groups | The groups used to organize 2FA accounts in 2FAuth qrcode | Two-dimensional barcode used to encode/share 2FA accounts icons | Images used to illustrate 2FA accounts in 2FAuth settings | The 2FAuth user settings, which can be extended with custom settings
+groups | The groups used to organize 2FA accounts in 2FAuth qrcode | Two-dimensional barcode used to encode/share 2FA accounts icons | Images used to illustrate 2FA accounts in 2FAuth preferences | The user preferences settings | The 2FAuth administrator settings, which can be extended with custom settings

 ## Authentication